davidglenntech/azure-network-protocols/README.md

 </p>

 - Now accessed to VM2, from PowerShell, type "id", then ENTER.
-  - This will give you the indentity group information for VM2's user.
+  - This will give you the identity group information for VM2's user.
 - Observe the new traffic on Wireshark.
 - Type in "exit" to close the linked connection and return to VM1's control.
 <p align="center">